 This charming garden apartment is located in the heart of Bridge of Allan.
 Peacefully situated in a lovely sheltered suntrap, this delightful garden apartment is on the rear ground floor of a substantial Victorian villa.
-The bright, sunny interior is freshly decorated, well-appointed and looks over the lovely, mature, secluded garden.
-This has a patio deck with garden furniture, perfect for eating out or relaxing in the evening sunshine.
+The bright, sunny interior is freshly decorated, and boosts a lovely, mature, secluded garden.
+There is a patio deck with garden furniture, perfect for eating out or relaxing in the evening sunshine.
 All rooms are on the ground floor.

 Bridge of Allan is an exclusive residential area with an excellent choice of boutique and designer shopping, hotels, restaurants, cafes, beautiful leafy parks and riverside walks, all within easy reach of the property.
 The ancient town of Stirling is 5 miles away with its wonderful historic attractions including the beautifully restored 16th century castle and the Wallace Monument where visitors can climb 246 steps to a spectacular viewing gallery.
 Guests can easily explore Loch Lomond and the Trossachs, the beaches and fishing villages of Fife, the Perthshire lochs and glens and Gleneagles golf resort.
 Edinburgh and Glasgow are also easily accessible.